 Information Security Management Mechanisms

-Furthermore, ECOVE consistently invests resources in information security-related matters.
-In 2022, the annual budget for information security-related software, hardware, and services reached NT$11.79 million.
+In order to continuously strengthen information security management operations, ECOVE continues to invest resources in information security-related matters every year.
+In 2023, the investment in information security-related software, hardware, and service rentals reached NT$6,790,000.
 Resource allocations include strengthening security defense equipment, upgrading and revising antivirus software, replacing outdated servers, following the "3-2-1 backup principle" for backup system replacement, engaging professional cybersecurity vendors for security assessments and improvements, and reinforcing security management systems and education training.
 These efforts span from management to technical aspects to enhance information security capabilities.

 Industry Outlook

-In 2022, ECOVE will continue to integrate SDGs, deepen the domestic market, expand overseas presence, and strive for more project collaboration opportunities.
+In 2023, ECOVE will continue to integrate SDGs, deepen the domestic market, expand overseas presence, and strive for more project collaboration opportunities.
 Additionally, we respond to the development trend towards a circular economy model in the market by actively expanding operations in waste resource utilization to enhance resource cycling efficiency.
-Leveraging our core capabilities and existing business expansion, we will continue to deepen our presence in the areas of "waste management," "recycling and reuse," and "renewable energy," showcasing Taiwan's technical expertise and strength in the resource cycling industry t o the world.
+Leveraging our core capabilities and existing business expansion, we will continue to deepen our presence in the areas of "waste removal," "recycling," "renewable energy," and "electrical and mechanical maintenance and refurbishment," showcasing Taiwan's technical expertise and strength in the resource cycling industry to the world.